Crisis on Infinite Earths (Arrowverse): Home media

 All five episodes of "Crisis on Infinite Earths" were included on the Blu-ray release of Arrow's eighth season.
 Additionally, a DVD of the crossover was released in Region 2 on May 25, 2020.

+Cancelled theatrical release

+A theatrical release of the crossover had been planned in coordination with Warner Bros. and Fathom Events for April 2020 in the United States, which would have involved cast appearances, giveaways, and the inclusion of additional material between the episodes such as deleted scenes with completed post-production.
+The event did not occur because of the COVID-19 pandemic.

 Reception

 Ratings

 Supergirl's ratings were a season high for the series, with the rating and share on par with the first episode of "Elseworlds".
 Batwoman had its highest viewership since its premiere, and a season-high rating and share.
 The Flash also had season-high viewership, its highest since February 11, 2019, while also matching its season high rating and share.
 Arrow had season-high viewership and rating and share (the series' best since "Elseworlds"), and the Legends of Tomorrow episode was well above its season-four averages of 0.95 million viewers and 0.3 rating/share.